evolutics/kerek/README.md

   -d, --detach
           This has no effect as detached mode is always on; for migration only --force-recreate
-          Recreate containers even if their configuration hasn't changed --no-build
+          Recreate containers even if their configuration and image haven't changed
+      --no-build
-          Don't build an image, even if it's missing --no-start
+          Don't build an image, even if it's policy --no-start
           Don't start the services after creating them --pull <PULL>